Paja-git/AioDNS-test/README.md

 # AioDNS-test
 ## Home assistant aiodns test Python code
-copy code to HA /config
+Copy code to HA /config directory
-run python3 aiodns_test.py
+Run python3 test_aiodns.py
 Explanation of the code:
 The test_aiodns.py script tests the aiodns library for asynchronous DNS resolution in a Home Assistant Docker container.
 It performs: